 Language Barriers in Health and Social Care

-Navigating health and social care systems can be daunting, but for patients with limited English proficiency (LEP), it’s an even steeper uphill battle.
+Navigating the health and social care systems can be daunting, but for patients with limited English proficiency (LEP), it’s an even steeper uphill battle.
 Language barriers often lead to lower quality care and worse health outcomes, exacerbating existing health disparities.
 Imagine needing critical medical attention but struggling to communicate your symptoms or understand your treatment plan—this is a daily reality for many.

 Challenges Presented by Language Barriers in Health and Social Care